 - Interface to constrained networks, such as HF Radio and Satcom

 - File Transfer By Email over networks and gateways that only allow email.

 M-Switch is the message switching component of Isode's Internet Messaging solution described in the Mailbox services page.
-It is used in conjunction with M-Box which provides message storage, and access by POP and IMAP.
-This can be used for various types of deployment.
+It is used in conjunction with M-Box, which provides message storage and access by POP and IMAP.

 A number of M-Switch Capabilities make it particularly suitable for Military Messaging, both boundary deployments and mailbox services..

 - Capabilities to operate over constrained networks including HF Radio further described in the M-Switch product description for constrained networks.

 - It can be deployed as part of a system supporting Military Message Handling (MMHS) over SMTP as described in the whitepaper [Military Messaging (MMHS) over SMTP].
 Full support for RFC 6477 military headers are provided.